Why Do Beavers Build The Most Amazing Dams?

 Beavers are herbivores, meaning they only eat plants.
 Their favorite beaver food is young sapling branches, especially the inner bark of aspen and willow trees.

 Gathering twigs of fallen trees, they push the sticks in the mud at the bottom of their pond until ready to harvest and eat.
 When they need food, they simply swim out of their underwater entrance and bring the twigs back to their lodge.
-Ingenious.
+They are so smart!

 Are beaver dams beneficial to the environment?